UW-GAC/analysis_pipeline/README.md

 When combining samples from groups with different variances for a trait (e.g., study or ancestry group), it is recommended to allow the null model to fit heterogeneous variances by group using the parameter `group_var`.
 The default pipeline options will then result in the following procedure:

-1. For all samples together:
 1. Fit null mixed model with outcome variable
     - Allow heterogeneous variance by `group_var`
     - Include covariates and PCs as fixed effects
     - Include kinship as random effect
-2. For each group separately:
-    1. Inverse normal transform marginal residuals (if `inverse_normal = TRUE`)
+2. Inverse normal transform marginal residuals (if `inverse_normal = TRUE`)
-    2. Rescale variance to match original (if `rescale_variance = "marginal"` or `"varcomp"`)
+3. Rescale variance to match original (if `rescale_variance = "marginal"` or `"varcomp"`)
-3. For all samples together:
-    1. Fit null mixed model using transformed residuals as outcome
+4. Fit null mixed model using transformed residuals as outcome
     - Allow heterogeneous variance by `group_var`
     - Include covariates and PCs as fixed effects
     - Include kinship as random effect

 The effect estimate is for the alternate alelle, and multiple alternate alelles for a single variant are treated separately.